dcandal-gti/TCP-and-UDP-relay/README.md

 To use the sender and receiver scripts, set as input arguments the ip address and port that the entity must use to bind or connect its socket.
 Considering the previous example:
 - python3 receiver_tcp.py/receiver_udp.py 0.0.0.0 5000
 - python3 sender_tcp.py/sender_udp.py 10.20.0.2 5000

+## Copyright
+Copyright ⓒ 2020 David Candal Ventureira dcandal@gti.uvigo.es.

+This simulator is licensed under the GNU General Public License, version 3 (GPL-3.0).
+For more information see LICENSE.txt